 The Stock Market.
 Scary, right?
 It goes up and down.
 There are times when it can decline by 20% in a short period of time, inducing panic and scary headlines.
-But over time, the stock market grows as companies and economies grow.
-In every ten-year period, the stock market earns you about 8-10% returns.
+But over time, the stock market grows with how fast corporations grow.
+In every ten-year period, the stock market earns you 8-10% returns.
 In fact, over the last century, the S&P 500 (the largest 500 companies in the US) have returned 9.8% per year.